Avg. Base Salary (USD)

 What is the Pay by Experience Level for Petroleum Engineers?

 An early career Petroleum Engineer with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $96,742 based on 225 salaries.
 A mid-career Petroleum Engineer with 5-9 years of experience earns an average total compensation of $111,636 based on 138 salaries.
 An experienced …Read more

 What Do Petroleum Engineers Do?

 Petroleum engineers design and oversee the production and methods for retrieving oil and natural gas from various depths beneath the earth's surface.
 Most petroleum engineers work for oil companies.
 Others work at universities or research facilities.

 Some of these engineers work in the field and help prospecting teams make recommendations on drilling sites based upon the cost, effort and feasibility of retrieving the product from where it is discovered.
 When a site is selected, these engineers …Read more

-What Are Popular Skills for Petroleum Engineers?
+What is the highest pay for Petroleum Engineers?